cfognom/MMS_data_downloader/README.md

 2. Run 'MMS_data_downloader.exe'.

-    1. 'MMS_data_downloader.exe' will show a summary of what needs to be downloaded.
+    1. A summary of what needs to be downloaded will be shown.

     2. If any outdated files were found you will be promted to delete them.